Yadavji5739v/Visual_Sesrch_Engine_using_VLMs/README.md

 ### 🧠 Problem Statement

-Build a visual search system that efficiently retrieves relevant images using both image-based and text-based queries.
-The system uses deep learning models to generate feature embeddings and provides an intuitive interface for users.
+Develop a visual search engine that leverages vision-language models (VLMs) to retrieve relevant images based on textual queries or sample images.
+The system should embed both text and images into a shared representation space, allowing users to search via keywords, natural language descriptions, or example images.

 ---